finbox-in/finbox-in.github.io/docs/device-connect/flutter.md

         }
       }
     ```
-    As success result you will get an 'accessToken'
+    As success result, you will get an 'accessToken'

 ## Error Codes